Universal Translation Services

 Lao Language

-The Lao language has a complex writing system that includes 33 consonants, 23 vowels, and 8 tones.
+The Lao language has a complex writing system that includes 33 consonants, 23 vowels, and eight tones.
 Lao is a tonal language, which means that the meaning of a word can change depending on the tone it is spoken with.
 For example, the word “ma” can mean “mother,” “horse,” or “grave,” depending on the tone it is spoken with.

 The Lao writing system is based on the Pali alphabet, used by Theravada Buddhist monks in Laos during the 13th century.
 Lao has been written with the Lao alphabet since the 16th century.